gilbertwat/dg3feiko.github.io/_posts/2015-10-15-Ways-to-mock-dependencies-for-tests.md

 Manual Mocking
 =============
 As javascript is very flexible and get() set() in redis is easy to implement, so it is not hard to build a mock from scratch.
-Let's have a simple test case first, by which we want to verify that `cache is set`;
+Let's have a simple test case first, by which we want to verify that `cache is set`.

 ```js

 class MockRedis{